kurtmckee/listparser/docs/detection-algorithm.rst

 ..  note::

-    The iGoogle exported settings format doesn't support embedded subscription lists.
-The detection algorithm only applies to OPML documents.
+    Neither RDF+FOAF nor the iGoogle exported settings formats support embedded subscription lists.
+This detection algorithm only applies to OPML subscription lists.

-Many services and softwares output OPML files with slight variations. listparser attempts to correctly determine whether an ``outline`` element is attempting to reference a feed or subscription list.
+Many services and softwares output OPML subscription lists with slight variations. listparser attempts to correctly determine whether an ``outline`` element is attempting to reference a feed or subscription list.
 As an example, although feeds should be indicated using ``type="rss"`` (no matter the format), some services refer to feeds using ``type="link"``, others indicate that the feed is Atom-formatted using ``type="pie"``, and still others fail to include a ``type`` attribute at all!
 Therefore it is necessary to make educated guesses.

 Feed detection